 Prepare and Wrangle

-Foundations Module 1: A Code-A-long
+LAW Module 1: A Code-A-long

-Foundations of Learning Analytics are designed for those seeking an introductory understanding of learning analytics and either basic R programming skills or basic Python skills, particularly in the context of STEM education research.
-The following code along is aimed at preparing you for the first section of the case study.
+• Learning Analytics Workflow (LAW) is designed for those seeking an introductory understanding of learning analytics using basic R programming skills, particularly in the context of STEM education research.

 Module Objectives